ion2014/OPTActionLogs/faq_en.md

 ## 5. How to talk to a real person through EMMA / USCIS contact number?
 ### - Answer:
+EMMA: Technical issue -> technical problem
 EMMA: request infopass
 Phone: I want to check my case status -> I have not received my receipt -> I've sent it to service center (say lockbox Emma would ask for your email instead) -> It's been more than 30 days -> yes it was delivered

+## 6. If I have passed the Grace Period and are still waiting for OPT approval, can I still stay in the United States legally?？
+### - Answer：
+Yes, as long as you send out OPT before the Grace period, you can stay in the United States legally while your OPT is pending with USCIS (including the case of no receipt).

+## 7. While waiting for OPT application is pending at USCIS (before receiving the EAD card), can I leave the US and go to other countries?
+And just let my friend mail the EAD card to me after it was delivered, so that I will enter the United States with the EAD card?
+### - Answer：
+No, don't do that.
+The advice of all lawyers and school dso is to never do this.

-## 6. I have already sent an OPT application to AZ/TX, can I send another copy to Chicago lockbox?
+## 8. I have already sent an OPT application to AZ/TX, can I send another copy to Chicago lockbox?
 ### - Answer:
 We understand that the replies from the DSO of the schools do not recommend this.
 If there is no problem with the materials, it is not recommended to send a second copy!
 The possible risks are:<br/>